ttenneb/Epidem.io/README.md

 # Epidem.io
-A web-based MMO developed using TypeScript, PIXI.js, Epxress.js and socket.io.
+A web-based virus survival game developed using TypeScript, PIXI.js, Epxress.js and socket.io.

 The game is set in a simulated city that's populated with a robust AI.
 The gameplay focuses on surviving in this city while a virus is spreading.
 Players must balance the risk of the virus, hostile players and their needs (hunger, thrist...) to win!